robehickman/BVersion/README.md

 ### Server side whole file deduplication:

-A nice side effect of the data structure used on the server is that it inherently performs whole file de-duplication.
+If the same  file is uploaded multiple times, only one copy will be stored on the server to reduce storage requirements.

 ### Conflict detection.

-As it is impossible to merge binary files in a general case, BVersion detects conflicts on a whole file basis.
-If two clients edit the same file, or if a file is deleted and edited you will be notified while running an update.
-Conflict resolution is then performed in the client by choosing which file to keep, and you can download server versions for comparison or manual merging.
+BVersion detects conflicts on a whole file basis.
+If two clients edit the same file you will be notified while running an update.
+Conflict resolution is then performed in the client on a whole file basis.
+You can download server versions for comparison or manual merging.

 ### Public key based authentication using ed25519 via libsodium